forestgrape/people_interactions/people_interactions.md

 # Considerations on People and Team Interactions

 > This page contains mostly just thoughts which often need more consideration.
-Mistakes, errata and getting things partly or entirely wrong is possible.
-Feedback and improvement suggestions are welcome!
+[Some] considerations are possibly partly or entirely wrong.
+Feedback and improvement suggestions are welcome.

 > As of early June 2022, many statements are just estimates/guesses and not well founded facts (neither by literature nor by statistics).